MyMemoryChat/LLM_agent/prompt_template/ENTITIES_RELATIONS_GENERATION/ENTITIES_RELATIONS_GENERATION.md

     Use End to quit the loop, and signal the end of the task.

     **Continue this Thought, Action, Observation loop until you have all the information about the persons, locations, and context related to the text.**
+    If you have an image with a description or relations that doesn't answer your question, use a tool to return a pillow image.
+    Don't write a tool name outside of Action, otherwise the tool won't work.

 -Tools available-
     Your available actions are: